-The Woodland Management Plan will address portions of action item #6 as it pertains to woodlands.
+The Woodland Management Plan will address portions of the Action Item #6 as it pertains to woodlands.
 The preservation and management of other park and non-woodland related natural areas as covered in action item #6 will be addressed in the future by other documents.